9 things you should know before buying the Amazon Dash Wand

-Last week, Amazon added the newest addition to both the Alexa and Dash families, the Dash Wand.
+Amazon's newest addition to both its Alexa and Dash families is the Amazon Dash Wand.

 It's a handheld device that comes equipped with a speaker, microphone and a barcode scanner.
 Powered by Alexa, you can either tell the Dash Wand to order an item or scan a barcode to automatically add that item to your cart on Amazon.